Code of Conduct

 Smoking

-Smoking and/or vaping of tobacco products or other substances is prohibited in all indoor spaces throughout the College, including meeting rooms, lounges, offices, and residence halls (including individual’s residential rooms).
-Violation(s) may result in a referral to student conduct, a fine, and/or other potential penalties, including exclusion from campus housing.
-Altering smoke detectors creates danger for all building occupants and may be met with a referral to the student conduct process
+Smoking and/or vaping tobacco products or other substances is prohibited in all indoor spaces throughout the College, including meeting rooms, lounges, offices, and residence halls (including individuals' residential rooms).
+Violation(s) may result in a referral for student conduct, a fine, and/or other potential penalties, including exclusion from campus housing.
+Altering smoke detectors creates danger for all building occupants and may be met with a referral to the student conduct process.

 Smoking is only allowed outdoors at a minimum distance of 25 feet from all buildings.